gdepeute/dae.notes/estaff.newco.md

     - Search on "Risk Intelligence" hits on Everbridge and OnSolve ads
     - Search on "Risk intelligence driven operational resilience" hits on Onsolve
     - Might be useful to have a bullet or two as to WHY they ARE NOT the competition
+  - Slide 12:
-  - Slide 12: Using green checkmarks are bullets, only time we using them
+    - Using green checkmarks are bullets, only time we using them
+  - Slide 15:

-  - Slide 15: Q4 **RECORD** 4 new logos, followed by **56** in 2023 - should explain (briefly) how.
+    - We say "Q4 **RECORD** 4 new logos", followed by **56** in 2023
-  - Obviously more marketing and sales, but what is assumed is needed to get the 56 new logos?
+    - Should briefly explain how - e.g. "Model proven, add X marketing and Y sales can easily hit that target"
+    - Any other assumptions to hit that number which seems like a big stretch from a **record** of 4, means blowing that record out **every** quarter

+  - Slide 20:
-  - Slide 20: why say "relatively" clean balance sheet, why not just say "clean"?
+    - Why say "relatively" clean balance sheet, why not just say "clean"?
-    - would put "new investors" ahead of employees and partners
+    - I'd put "new investors" ahead of employees and partners in the second bullet, after all that is the audience